DLR-AMR/t8code/JOSS/paper.md

 tree are assigned an integer-based index and are stored in linear order.
 Element coordinates or element neighbors do not need to be stored explicitly but can be reconstructed from the SFC index.
 Fast bitwise SFC operations ensure optimal runtimes and diminish the need for memory lookups.
 Moreover, the SFC is used to distribute the forest mesh across multiple processes, so that each process only stores a unique portion of the SFC.
 See
-\autoref{fig:SpaceFillingCurves}.
+\autoref{fig:SpaceFillingCurves} for an illustration of the concept.

 While being successfully applied to quadrilateral and hexahedral meshes [@burstedde_p4est_2011; @weinzierl_peano_2019],